Skip to main content

 • Alternative Testing

-• Assistive software, or other technology
+• Assistive technology software

 • Ability to take breaks as needed